Pert Kelton: Hotel owner

 Pert Kelton was part owner of the Warner-Kelton Hotel, built in the late 1920s, at 6326 Lexington Avenue in Los Angeles.
 Kelton and her parents resided in the hotel during the late 1920s until at least 1930.
 (A February 20, 1928, article in the Standard-Examiner (Ogden, Utah) incorrectly identifies the hotel as the Walton-Kelton Hotel.)
 The hotel catered to actors, poets, and musicians, such as Cary Grant, Orry Kelly, Rodgers and Hart, Monroe Salisbury, Sadakichi Hartmann, and later, Elizabeth Short.
 The building had a small outdoor theater, in a garden to the south, with a wishing well that may have inspired the song "There's a Small Hotel" from the musical On Your Toes (1936).
 It also housed a speakeasy in the basement.
 A sign above the hotel entrance reads "Joyously Enter Here".
 It was later the home of the California Television Society.

 Personal life and death

 When away from rehearsing and performing, Kelton enjoyed art as a pastime and became a "passionate" painter.
 She was married to actor-director Ralph S. Bell, with whom she had two sons, Brian and Stephen.

-A resident of Washington Township, Bergen County, New Jersey, Kelton died of a heart attack on October 30, 1968, at age 61 while swimming at the YMHA in Ridgewood, New Jersey.
+A resident of Washington Township, Bergen County, New Jersey, Kelton died of a heart attack on October 30, 1968, at age 61 while swimming at the YMCA in Ridgewood, New Jersey.